 1. Mario Kart DS

-Which Mario Kart is best?
-That question alone can devour hours of someones day.
-The debate continually rages in the GR office, though more than a few of us side with Mario Kart DS, a game that acts both as a great introduction and compilation of the series best aspects.
+What is the best Mario Kart?
+The debate continues but Mario Kart DS is a strong contender even now, a game that acts both as a great introduction and compilation of the series' best aspects.
 Miss the old SNES tracks?
-Theyre in here.
+They're in here.
 Want more than basic racing?
-The addictive mission mode places a series of challenges at your feet and introduces a whole new wrinkle to the Mario Kart formula.
+The mission mode places a series of challenges at your feet and introduces a whole new wrinkle to the Mario Kart formula.

 Did we leave off one of your favorites?
 We'd love to read your opinions in the comments!